Certification Requirements

 • Minimum of one non-contact sport;

-• Minimum of one team placement.
+• Minimum of two team placements.

-All claimed hours must be signed by a third party (coach, team physician, head therapist, supervisor or manager) with contact information (telephone, or email)
+All hours must be signed by a third party (coach, team physician, head therapist, supervisor or manager) with contact information (telephone, or email)

-Breakdown of 500 On-site Field Experience Hours
+Breakdown of 400 Hours

-500 Hours:
+400 Hours:

-• Minimum 375 hours hands on
+• Minimum hands-on 300 hours

-Student – Maximum 100 hours – Outreach / Event Only – hands on hours
+Student – Maximum 100 hours – Outreach / Event Only – hands-on hours

-Team Placement– Minimum 100 hours –hands on hours
+Team Placement– Minimum 130 hands-on hours

-Event Coverage – Minimum 100 hours- hands on hours
+Event Coverage – Minimum 50 hands-on hours

 Maximum 100 hours;